ShreyasNaik1/SortingAlgorithmsPython/README.md

 You need at least python3.3.
 You can download python3.3 from this [link](https://www.python.org/download/releases/3.3.0/)

 Check your version of python before continuing forward.
+This uses 'yield from' which isn't in python 2

 # Instructions